The Swallows of Kabul: Plot

 Nazeesh actually leaves the village (Kabul).
 He is passed by a 4x4 military truck.
 In the car, you meet a man named Qassim.
-He is on his was to his mother's funeral.
+He is on his way to his mother's funeral.
 He does not know her very well, as he left his village when he was 12 and his mother was both deaf and mute.
-He is number 6 out of 140 kids.
+He is number 6 out of 14 kids.
 On his way back to Kabul, he stops to eat.
 He sees Atiq, an old war buddy, and invites him to hang out at Haji Palwan with all of their old war buddies.
 Atiq just walks away.
 Musarrat, Atiq's wife, is still very ill and is now losing her hair.
 She falls asleep on the floor.